UlfBissbort/msd-sdk-python/docs/tutorial.md

 ---

-## 5. Reading What's Hidden
+## 5. Extracting the Steganographic Payload

-You can extract the metadata and signature from a signed dict:
+Even though the signature is hidden via Unicode steganography, you can extract the metadata and signature programmatically:

 ```python
 import msd_sdk as msd